 What if I don't choose a major until after I transfer?

 But, remember to be sure you are fulfilling program-specific requirements.
-See your advisor and consult TIS for more information about specific programs or majors at the UW System Institutions.
+See your advisor and consult Transfer-Wisconsin for more information about specific programs or majors at the UW System Institutions.

 For more detailed information about courses and majors offered on specific campuses, alternative learning options, distance learning options or geographic location, please visit the MajorMania website maintained by UW HELP.